tydickinson29/Fires/README.md

 Climatology: 1981-2010.
 Storm reports output from NCEI's site are only 1996 and on.
 To go back to 1981, we went through the NCEI publications (found [here](https://www.ncdc.noaa.gov/IPS/sd/sd.html)) and manually added appropriate reports.

-For our CWA, all reports were considered as one large season (essentially November through March) since there is not a large number of total reports.
-Northern WFO's should take a look at climatology of winter weather and develop appropriate seasons.

 Possible selections in NCEI Storm Data: Blizzard, Cold/Wind Chill, Extreme Cold/Wind Chill, Frost/Freeze, Heavy Snow, Lake-Effect Snow, Sleet, Winter Storm, Winter Weather